Danvastra/Dantranslate/README.md

 # DanTranslate v1
-Useful tools for translating languages, not yet available in many countries.
+> Useful tools for translating languages, not yet available in many countries.

 # How do I use it?
-> simply type or paste a sentence, and click enter, then the system will translate automatically.
+> Simply type or paste a sentence, and click enter, then the system will translate automatically.